diksha/fss16noobs/read/7/README.md

 - **Experimental Design** - Experimental design is the process of planning a study to meet specified objectives.
 Planning an experiment properly is very important in order to ensure that the right type of data and a sufficient sample size and power are available to answer the research questions of interest as clearly and efficiently as possible.

-- **Technical Forum (e.g. StackOverflow)** -  A Technical forum, is an online discussion site where people can hold conversations about various technical issues/questions in the form of posted messages.
+- **Technical Forum (e.g. Stack Overflow)** -  A Technical forum, is an online discussion site where people can hold conversations about various technical issues/questions in the form of posted messages.
 These questions are often answered by members of the same community.

 - **Social Learning** - It is a method of participating with others to make sense of new ideas.
 Sharing thoughts on stack overflow is a good example of social learning.

 ### Notes

-- **Study Instruments** - Data collected was from stack overflow.
-The code example selected was from the Q&A thread that <br>
+- **Study Instruments** - Pubic data dump from Stack Overflow was used in the study.
+This includes all the questions, answers, votes and tags between 2008 to 2014.
+This data contains:<br>
   a.
-Contains an answer with relatively high score.<br>
+7,214,802 questions with 58% having accepted answers.<br>
   b.
-Answer should contain a code<br>
-  Crawling done on 150000 pages and resulted in 497 pages with that attribute
+12,609,623 answers and 36,923 tags.<br>

 - **Pattern** - These were the attributes of recognized answers
 1. Consise code